Skip to main content

 Reindexing Requirement

-Changes to indexable fields require reindexing your catalog releases.
-The system detects when indexes are out of sync and you can use the reindex endpoint to update them.
-See Jobs for reindexing operations.
+Any change to indexable fields requires reindexing your catalog releases to take effect.
+The system detects when indexes are out of sync.
+Use the reindex endpoint to apply changes.
+See Jobs for more details on reindexing operations.

 Ask External AI